• A grassy hillside with trees in the background and hundreds of Grecian foxglove plants.

 Prohibited Eradicate

 All above and below ground parts of the plant must be destroyed.
 Additionally, no transportation, propagation, or sale of this plant is allowed.
-Failure to comply may result in an enforcement action by the county or local municipality.
+Failure to comply may result in enforcement action by the county or local municipality.

 Background

 Grecian foxglove is native to central and southern Europe.
 It was brought to North America as an ornamental then escaped cultivation.
 In Minnesota, it is invasive and displaces desirable vegetation.
-Grecian foxglove is a threat to Minnesotans and is poisonous to humans, livestock and wildlife.
+Grecian foxglove is a threat to Minnesotans and is poisonous to humans, livestock, and wildlife.

 Description